 - Those who work with and across teams to spread the new approach, and assisting the teams in implementing new practices and tools — internal coaches who essentially serve as internal consultants.

-- Those who who regularly communicate the importance of the change to teams by linking back to company’s vision and strategy.
-They are the beacons for transformational leadership! — and they typically hold executive-level positions.
+- Those who regularly communicate the importance of the change to teams by linking back to the company’s vision and strategy.
+They are the beacons for transformational leadership — and they typically hold executive-level positions.

 So how do we develop leaders to seed change?

 The most common approach to building new capabilities is to put people on training courses for two or three days.
 The expectation is that they will return demonstrating the desired behaviors that will enable the change.
 In our experience this doesn’t actually happen.

 Having tested a number of different approaches, we’ve developed a model that has proven successful in a number of different settings.
 This helped us introduce an Agile approach to those organizations and enabled them to deliver sustained and far-reaching change.
 If you want to learn more about the results see here.

 We start with a two day kick-off event that engages potential leaders.
 This gives the initial boost that gets people started and it creates an appetite for the change.
 This kick off also helps build a common language among the participants and aligns their understanding of the key principles of Agile.